p2pderivatives/p2pderivatives-client/README.md

 Start by creating a folder somewhere on your computer and call it `p2pderivatives` (or whatever you prefer), and a sub-folder `scripts`.
 Copy the content of the `./scripts` folder on this repository to the `scripts` folder you just created.

+Note that the scripts will start bitcoind with following credentials:
+- rpcuser: `user`
+- rpcpassword: `pass`

 #### Regtest